lermana/nyc_dob_analysis/report.md

 - [data](#figure-14-data)
 ![ ](figures/active_resolved_ecb.png  "active_and_resolved_ecbs")

 Active ECB violations are violations that still need to be addressed, whereas resolved ECB violations have either been cured, paid, or dismissed.
-The above graph shows the breakdown of ECB violations, by status, which have been heard as of 2019 (we are grouping by hearing date).
+The above graph shows the breakdown of ECB violations, by status, which have been heard as of 2019 (we are grouping by hearing date).The dash line represents total amount of active ECB violations to total ECB Violations (active-to-total).

 Active-to-total has held at at least 20% since 2001, and hit 30% in 2018, highlighting that the city has been kept busy with all the recently issued violations.